nkhil/front-end-resources/README.md

 # front-end-resources

 A public repo to store useful and helpful front-end tips and resources.
+This is not an all emcompassing list, but more a list of interesting, actionable thing you can use in your next project.
+I will also be adding "Oh, I didn't know that" links in here.